 We recently received a note from a recreation director at a long term care facility looking for some help getting their Montessori program going.
 This is a common problem and we thought that we would share the information because it may help others in the same situation, and some may have ideas to offer.
 If you have any ideas, or situations that you would like to discuss, send us a note.

 About 75% of the residents in the 60 bed facility where Jennifer works have some sort of dementia but there is no dementia secure unit.
 Jennifer received DementiAbility training several years ago but is still struggling with the Montessori dementia care concept and its implementation.
 She does one on one activities for patients such as folding laundry and looking at books, as well as reading groups with some of the residents, but realizes that there’s more.
 There is a core group of 15 or so residents who participate in virtually every program that she offers, and she also has two dementia patients who need special attention.
 One won’t participate in any activity and the other just wants to walk and walk.
 As is often the case, Jennifer’s resources are stretched thin between providing programming for the residents and her administrative duties.

 Here is Donna’s response to try to help Jennifer:

-The articles Applying Montessori Principles for Dementia to Group Activities and The Benefits of Small Group Activities for Dementia Patients provide more information.
+The recent articles on dementia, Applying Montessori Principles for Dementia to Group Activities and The Benefits of Small Group Activities for Dementia Patients, provide more information.